After executing a query, Audiqueen Analytics calculates the average of the results. It is important to understand Audiqueen’s working principles.

 Audiqueen shows how many subjects and results were found after executing the query and how many have been selected

 for the calculation of the averages (red arrow).
-It also shows the average results for the measurements from the right, the left and both ears (red circle).
+It also shows the average results for the measurements from the right, the left, and both ears (red circle).

 When does Audiqueen calculate an average?

-What does I and C stand for?
+What do I and C stand for?